-After race day we will have a number of add-on packages for you to choose from to make your trip to Tanzania even more exceptional.
+After race day we will have a number of add-on packages for you to choose from to make your trip to Kenya even more exceptional.
 Please see the 'Experience' section of the main page for details.

 When should I book my flights then?

 You will receive information on our recommended flights in the spring of 2017.
 On arrival on a recommended flight we will have arranged an airport pickup to take you to the location included in your package.
 One of the team will be there with a smile and a massive hug to welcome you.
-If there are a couple of flights arriving at a similar time we might stop for a drink at the airport whilst we wait to get everybody together. if you choose to arrive in Tanzania before our recommended flights, you can meet us at the airport to join the in-country transfer to Iringa.
+If there are a couple of flights arriving at a similar time we might stop for a drink at the airport whilst we wait to get everybody together. if you choose to arrive in Kenya before our recommended flights, you can meet us at the airport to join the in-country transfer to Kericho.

-Where is Iringa?
+Where is Kericho?

 Where are we staying?

 There will be a mix of both local cooking as well as some of your old Western favourites.
 If you've got any dietary requirements, don't worry.
 Just let us know and we will sort it.
-We'll lay on breakfast and lunch and you'll be free to choose an evening meal at one of the guesthouses or hotels.

 Other important details